How to install and Configure VNC Server on Ubuntu 22.04

 Install Desktop Environment

 Ensure you have a Desktop Environment installed on your Ubuntu.
-For this guide, we’ll install Xfce desktop environment.
+For this guide, we’ll install the Xfce desktop environment.

 sudo apt install xfce4 xfce4-goodies